A dual descent algorithm for node-capacitated multiflow problems and its applications: Node-capacitated multiflow

 \subsection{Discrete convexity and steepest descent algorithm (SDA)}

 Here we briefly introduce a class of discrete convex functions (L-convex functions) on a certain graph structure and the steepest descent algorithm to minimize them.
 We then explain that our problem falls into the minimization of an L-convex function.
-The full discussion will be given in~\cite{HHprepar}.
+A general theory is given in~\cite{HHprepar}; see also \cite{HH17survey}.